Duration: 3-3.25 hours

 Location: Historic Downtown Albany

 Maximum capacity is 12 guests.
-All sales are final.
-Tax and ticketing fees not included.
-Non refundable.
+Refund option available, when guests choose to purchase opt in option for ticket insurance .
+Tax, optional insurance coverage and ticketing fees not included.
 Tours occur rain or shine.

 Vegetarian and gluten-free options available.